Webfreshener/aws-s3-backend/README.md

 # AWS S3 Backend
-Terraform backend for S3 using DynamoDB and Secure S3 Bucket with versioning
+Terraform Backend with Secured and Versioned S3 Bucket using DynamoDB

 #### provides: